 2D setups

-The following image shows the results of the advection test for four combinations of hydro solvers.
-This test can be run with the function given in the runtime examples (see Running Ulula).
+The following image shows the results of the advection test for different hydro algorithms:

 Tophat advection test